evilchili/dnd/deadsands/content/mechanics/desert-travel-rules.md

 A creature that fails to consume enough water in a given day will take one point of exhaustion, and that point will remain until they consume a full day's water ration.

-Creatures can survive a day on half rations without encurring a point of exhaustion by avoiding strenuous activity and traveling at half-speed.
+Creatures can survive a day on half rations without incurring a point of exhaustion by avoiding strenuous activity and traveling at half-speed.

 Creatures may also survive on a half ration of water per day by sleeping during the day and traveling at night, provided they have shelter; see *Shelter* below.